 As for the seafood, can you say YUMMIE!
 I did some pan searing, baking and broiling with Salmon, Tilapia, Cod, Swordfish, Catfish and Shrimp and every last tidbit was eaten and savored.
 The cooking method didnít matter.
 Iím telling you folks, this rub mix is excellent on seafood.

 I even used it in a seafood salad that I make and it has now become a staple in my pantry.
 Some of the smoked meats were had as leftovers and this rub didnít lose any of itís intensity in flavor like some mixes Iíve tried have.

 The ingredients in this rub are somewhat subtle and no single one has more boldness then any of the others.
 The flavor is very kind to the palate and I would promote this item to anyone as an all-purpose rub.
 As tested, I would give the 3EYZ BBQ Rub 4 out of 5 smiley faces.
 To order some of this great product, please visit them at www.3EYZBBQ.com .
 You wonít be sorry.

 As always, if you have a product (condiments, accessories, smokers, grills, etc.) youíd like me to test and write a review for, feel free to contact me via email at PAPOSSE1@MSN.COM and see how many times your product can make me smile.

 3 Eyz BBQ

-Thanks to our sponsors: The BBQ Guru, Grizzly Coolers, The Ingredients Store (FAB), Yoder Smokers, Big Poppa Smokers (Elite Team), BBQ Bobís Havín a BBQ and Galvinells Meats
+Thanks to our sponsors: The BBQ Guru, Grizzly Coolers, FAB, Yoder Smokers, Big Poppa Smokers (Elite Team) and BBQ Bobís Havín a BBQ